-The existing land use of the proposed quarry expansion is predominately residential, with one parcel (approximately 2 acres in size) as commercial use and generates $\pm$ \$20,690.44 in property taxes annually based on the current uses and MPAC assessed value of \$1,322,000.
-If the proposed expansion land use was approved (industrial vacant and excess land), the annual property taxes would be $\pm$ \$47,292.99.
-This variance represents an increase of $\pm$ \$26,602.55 annually and $\pm$ \$1,010,897 over the course of 38 years.
-Should the proposed quarry extension be approved, the assessed land value could increase based on the existing quarry assessed value of \$7,900 per acre by the 190.33 acres resulting in an estimated assessed value of $\pm$ \$11,503,607 (an increase of $\pm$ \$181,607 which would represent an additional $\pm$ \$6,496.78 in property tax revenue per year).
+The existing land use of the proposed quarry expansion is predominately residential, with one parcel (approximately 2 acres in size) as commercial use and generates \pm \$20,690.44 in property taxes annually based on the current uses and MPAC assessed value of \$1,322,000.
+If the proposed expansion land use was approved (based on an assumed industrial vacant and excess land rate), the annual property taxes would be \pm \$47,292.99 assuming the entire 190 acres of expansion area.
+This variance represents an increase of \pm \$26,602.55 annually and \pm \$1,010,897 over the course of 38 years.
+Should the proposed quarry extension be approved, the assessed land value of the extension could increase based on the existing quarry assessed value of \$7,900 per acre by the 190.33 acres resulting in an estimated assessed value of \pm \$1,503,607 (an increase of \pm \$181,607 which would represent an additional \pm \$6,496.78 in property tax revenue per year).
 The increase in tax revenues based on the estimated revised MPAC assessed value would be split as follows: